seanjungmsba/java-mod-10-installing-docker-environment/README.md

 Test Summary: 3 successful, 1 failure, 0 skipped
 ```

 Now destroy and recreate the Postgres container, and verify it passes the tests once more.
-Rebuilding off of a known working state will allow for very rapid iteration, removing the need for any long lived setups that may accumulate configuration drift.
+Once it is, upload a screenshot of the successful tests as a submission.